ScottBrian/scottbrian_utils/README.rst

 * 6.0.0
     * drop support for python 3.12
     * add ExcHook for test case use to catch thread errors
+    * add testlib_verifier to check that built code is being tested

 Meta
 ====